linux-cultist/venv-selector.nvim/README.md

     <img src="venvselect-2024.png" />
 </p>

-#  Recent News
+# 📰 Recent News

 - *2025-08-27*: The new version of VenvSelect (from the `regexp` branch) has been merged into the `main` branch.
 This updates the plugin with the last 9 months of changes from the `regexp` branch.
 Users who prefer the old version can set their branch to `v1`, but its not updated anymore.
-With this change, users dont have to specify a branch anymore when installing the plugin since `main` is the default.

 - *2025-08-26*: Support for [mini-pick](https://github.com/echasnovski/mini.pick) added.